ros2hp/sp/README.md

 ## What is SP?

 Scalar Propagation (SP) is the third in the sequence of five programs that constitute the GoGraph RDF load process.
 GoGraph is a rudimentary graph database, developed originally in Go principally as a way to learn the language and now refactored in Rust for a similar reason.
-GoGraph employees the Tokio asynchronous runtime to implement both a highly concurrent and asynchronous design.
+GoGraph employees the Tokio asynchronous runtime to implement a highly concurrent and asynchronous design.
 The database design enables scaling to internet size data volumes.
 GoGraph currently supports AWS's Dynamodb, although other hyper scalable databases, such as Google's Spanner, is also in development.

 ## GoGraph RDF Load Components